jaywink/social-relay/README.md

 ### RQ Dashboard

 An RQ dashboard can be found at `/rq`.
-There is no authentication, yet.
-Make sure to disable it via `social_relay/local_config.py` by setting `RQ_DASHBOARD = False` if you want to disable this view.
+Enable it in `social_relay/local_config.py` by setting `RQ_DASHBOARD = True`.
+You must also set a username and password in the same file.

 ### Running tasks